Peer Education is a student-led program that seeks to promote wellness to the entire

 Alcohol and Drug Grant Educators (ADGEs) Strive to provide education that will allow Stockton Students to graduate not only with healthy minds, but with healthy responsible life choices as well.
 ADGEs work within a college community to promote greater well-being, provide information about specific alcohol and drug related issues, increase awareness of care resources on campus, encourage responsible safe choice-making, and advocate for changing and challenging campus social norms regarding healthy behaviors.

-Alcohol and Drug Grant Educators should complete GEN2215, Peer Education: Drugs and Alcohol, offered during both the fall and spring semesters.
+Alcohol and Drug Grant Educators should enroll in GEN2215, Peer Education: Drugs and Alcohol, which is offered during both the fall and spring semesters.

-The Wellness Center is now accepting applications for Alcohol and Drug Peer Educators and an Alcohol and Drug Peer Coordinator.To apply fora position please complete one of the applications below and submit to email@example.com or drop off in J-204.
+The Wellness Center is now accepting applications for Alcohol and Drug Peer Educators and an Alcohol and Drug Peer Coordinator.To apply for a position please complete the application below and submit to firstname.lastname@example.org or drop off in J-204.